 At first glance, then, Settle's work appears to be a good example of experimental mainstream (i.e. diachronic) history: actually building the old apparatus, it seems, gets one closer to Galileo's world than Koyré's lifetime of reading about it.
 However, while historians have (with many reservations, including some from other experimentalists) accepted Settle's view on the specific subject of Galileo, their hearts remain with Koyré, and perhaps justifiably.
 Problems still remain.
 What did Settle actually prove?
 Only that a sufficiently dedicated and ingenious experimenter could use Galileo's equipment to obtain results similar to those Galileo had published.
 How Galileo himself obtained those results -- the way he himself claimed, or by the power of thought -- is unknowable.

 One obvious reason for supposing that the experiments took place in the real world -- or, just as much, one reason for supposing they did not -- is Galileo's inclusion in his private notes, but not in his published dialogues, of a counterintuitive and counter-theoretical observation.
-He is discussing the famous problem of dropping two bodies from a leaning tower, perhaps Pisa's, and Aristotle's opinion that heavy weights fall faster than light.
+He is discussing the famous problem of dropping two bodies from a leaning tower, perhaps Pisa's, and Aristotle's opinion that heavy weights fall faster than lighter ones.
 They do fall faster, of course, but Galileo realised that the difference is because of air resistance and would disappear in a vacuum, his celebrated equivalence principle.
 But he adds something else: " [F]or it is true that wood at the beginning of its motion is carried more speedily than lead; but a little later the motion of lead is so accelerated that it leaves the wood behind, and, if they are released from a high tower, the lead gets ahead of it by a large distance: and I have often put this to the test."
 Heavy objects moving in air must catch up with lighter ones before hitting the ground ahead of them!

 To a modern reader, this seems absurd: how can air resistance do that?
 Settle, however, repeated the experiment, and photographed the effect.
 Probably he did not suppose that he was witnessing a breakdown of the equivalence principle; nevertheless, he ceased to act diachronically and began to act anachronically: he found an acceptable modern explanation.
 High-speed photography showed that assistants would almost always unconsciously release the lighter weight, which they were gripping less tightly, an instant before the heavier.
 This of course gave the light weight a head start, which the would be magnified over the early part of the fall before friction overwhelmed it.